CyVerse-learning-materials/2021-neon-aop-workshop/step2.rst

 |Home_Icon|_
 `Learning Center Home <http://learning.cyverse.org/>`_

 Your Workbench
 --------------

 **Description:**

-We have integrated several Docker containers into the CyVerse Discovery Environment workbench |VICE| platform, and made them "Public" for anyone with a CyVerse account to use.
+CyVerse have integrated several Docker containers into the Discovery Environment data science workbench |VICE| platform, and made them "Public" for anyone with a CyVerse account to use.

-We have also copied some of the NEON example data sets to the CyVerse Data Store, along with the completed ``.ipynb`` and ``.Rmd`` notebooks and ``.r`` scripts
+NEON example data sets are rehosted on the CyVerse Data Store, along with complete ``.ipynb`` and ``.Rmd`` notebooks and ``.r`` scripts

-In this section, we're going to walk through the required steps of starting an interactive analysis, and shutting it down when you're done.
+In this section, we're going to walk through the required steps of selecting an app, importing data, starting an interactive analysis, and shutting it down.

 |Discovery Environment Guide|